callahantiff/PheKnowLator/README.rst

 How do I Learn More?
 ===================================
-- Join an existing or start a new `Discussion`_
+- Join and/or start a `Discussion`_
-- The Project `Wiki`_ for more details on available knowledge graphs, the knowledge graph construction process, algorithm, and information on the data sources used to build each knowledge graph
+- The Project `Wiki`_ for available knowledge graphs, `pkt_kg` data sources, and the knowledge graph construction process
 - Preliminary results from our 2020 ISMB presentation are available `here <https://doi.org/10.1101/2020.04.30.071407>`__

 |